eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

       >> % Get a handle to the cluster
       >> c = parcluster();

-      >> % Submit job to query where MATLAB is running on the cluster
+      >> % Submit job to query where MATLAB is running on the cluster (function)
       >> j = c.batch(@pwd, 1, {});

       >> % Query job for state